kubernetes-retired/service-catalog/docs/v1/api.md

 can write and deploy a service catalog controller, with no changes necessary to the Kubernetes install.

-Service catalog controllers vary, however, from ingress controllers, because a cluster can consist of many different controllers, each of which handles actions on a subset of the available service-related resources.
-For example, a cluster can run a service controller to handle AWS RDS databases, and a completely separate one to handle AWS Elastic Load Balancer instances.
+Also as in the case of ingress controllers, a cluster may contain many different service catalog controllers, each of which handles operations for a designated subset of the applicable resource type.
+For example, a cluster may contain a service controller to handle AWS RDS databases, and a completely separate service catalog controller to handle on-cluster Redis instances.

-As we'll detail below, each service controller implementation must to conform to an implementation spec, but that spec allows for a heterogenous set of controllers in a cluster.
+As we'll detail below, each service catalog controller implementation must conform to an implementation spec, but that spec allows for a heterogenous set of controllers in a cluster.
 We believe this allowance encourages flexibility in a cluster's service catalog.

 # Kubernetes Resources